 But is it really free, or is there an asterisk somewhere in that promise?

-In addition to a debit card and checks, a cash management account might also include online deposit and bill payments, and P2P cash transfers like other checking accounts.
+In addition to a debit card and checks, a checking and savings account might also include online deposit and bill payments, and P2P cash transfers like other checking accounts.

 Where it stands apart is its dual function as a savings and investment account, with high-yield interest, which means the money you don’t spend will grow.

-It’s a good idea to keep in mind that not all cash management accounts are created equal.
+It’s a good idea to keep in mind that not all checking and savings accounts are created equal.
 Some are backed by FDIC insurance while others aren’t.

-As always, it’s important to do your research and read the fine print to determine whether a cash management account is right for you.
+As always, it’s important to do your research and read the fine print to determine whether a checking and savings account is right for you.